PolyZone/X-ray/README.md

 # X-ray

-This is a project made by Frederik Sartov Olsen(s), Sebastian Ray Mason(s) and Søren Nielsen (s205820) The project is made for the 02466 Project work Bachelor of Artificial Intelligence and Data Spring 22
+This is a project made by Frederik Sartov Olsen(s), Sebastian Ray Mason(s163849) and Søren Nielsen (s205820) The project is made for the 02466 Project work Bachelor of Artificial Intelligence and Data Spring 22

 #### Content